vankampen92/CPGPLOT/README.md

   + #### 2.
 Install pgplot library
   + #### 3. git clone CPGPLOT Graphix library
   + #### 4.
 Tests:
-  In order to test if pgplot, plplot and CPGPLOT are correctly installed in your machine, you go to directory ~/CPGPLOT_EXAMPLES.
+  In order to test if pgplot, plplot and CPGPLOT are correctly installed in your machine, you go to the directory ~/CPGPLOT_EXAMPLES.
 In that directory, there is a simple example of how to use the CPGPLOT library.
 You build it by typing:

      + ~/CPGPLOT_EXAMPLES/make